What Brand Engagement Would Look Like Post This Pandemic

 Individuals who earn the rewards for their exceptional performances must know the specific reason for the recognition.
 A meaningful, sincere recognition encourages a positive behaviour in the future.
 Don’t restrict the rewards program to a mere transaction; it can be a great step forward to build personal relationships.

 Appreciation is a fundamental need for humans to work with some motivation.
 Employees respond to appreciation because it is a reassurance of the value of their work.
 When recognised in a proper way, the productivity is set to increase, for there is a motivation to keep up the good work.
-Hence, an employee rewards program requires a lot of planning and organisation, to work in an unperturbed fashion; keeping in mind the foremost things to avoid.
-A well planned ERP can act like a catalyst, and give cause to an exponentially rising upsurge in the business charts of a company.

-Channels of Engagement at the Point of Sale of consumer goods
+Channels of Engagement at the Point of Sale of Consumer Goods

 It is interesting to talk about a subject that is creating so much buzz across various business circles.
 There is a lot of evidence that points to businesses enjoying higher sales through active engagement of their point of sales units.
 The influence of the out of store online activities on in-store purchase decisions is unique and worth a close look.
 The moment a consumer is about to do a transaction; it is critical to build loyalty and create multiple income channels for your business.